The Bond Market Is The Best Economist

-The market sell off came as a surprise to many.
+The market sell-off came as a surprise to many.
 Most are pointing to the dysfunction in Washington as the reason for such a sudden market decline.

 The truth is that the 10-2 yield curve, a strong predictor of future growth and market turmoil, has been signaling the market was getting way ahead of itself.